GordonsBeard/dokurobotto-discord/README.md

 **Hearthstone Card Info**

-Type `[card name]` and get the picture of the Hearthstone card, and it's flavor text
+Type `[card name]` and get the picture of the Hearthstone card, and its flavor text.
 ![Hearthstone card information](http://i.imgur.com/eonISVO.png)

 **Snooplinks**